-Although a casual reader might suspect that the very positive outlook of Chinese respondents may simply reflect the inherent optimism of people the world over, the evidence runs against such a claim.
-Table 5 shows a comparison between China and six Eastern European nations surveyed in 2003, four years after the collapse of communism in Eastern Europe and two years after the collapse of the Soviet Union.
-In all six nations surveyed, the political collapse was accompanied by a severe contraction of the economy, which on average lost about 40% of its value (Heston, Summers, and Aten 2002).
+nations surveyed in 1993, 4 years after the collapse of communism in Eastern Europe and 2 years after the collapse of the Soviet Union.
+In all six nations surveyed, the political collapse was accompanied by a severe contraction of the economy, which on average lost about 40% of its value (Heston, Summers, & Aten, 2002).
 Asked whether their lives were better, about the same, or worse than in 1988 (a year before the Eastern European collapse), most people reported that they were worse off.
-In short, the contrast in subjective perceptions in China and Eastern Europe quite accurately reflects differences in the objective reality in the two regions.